BAkinmarin/bible-quiz-game/README.md

 # UX design

+##### Favicon
+I used a Bible emoji for the favicon as I felt this would be appropriate for the theme.

 ##### Color
 I did not want to detract too much from the educative purpose of The Bible Quiz but I also wanted it to be engaging and interactive for the user so much so that they would be willing to play multiple times.